 Senior Research Analyst Michelle Powell is an ace in the kitchen — be it at her home or the artisan breakfast joints she managed throughout her twenties.
-Add to this background years of product testing in our lab and you can bet your bottom dollar she'll settle any quarry on the quality and functionality of a kitchen appliance.
-Complementing Michelle's know-how is Senior Review Editor Nick Miley who is no slouch in the kitchen either.
-Having spent many a summer day sweating over the grill at family get togethers, he knows a good kitchen appliance when he uses one.
+Added to this background are years of product testing in our lab, and you can bet your bottom dollar she'll settle any quarrel on the quality and functionality of a kitchen appliance.
+Complementing Michelle's know-how is Senior Review Editor Nick Miley, who is no slouch in the kitchen either.
+Having spent many a summer day sweating over the grill at family get-togethers, he knows a good kitchen appliance when he uses one.

 Analysis and Test Results

 The astute reader might look at this and say: "Hey, wait a minute.
-Those all different size models."
-And, to them I'd say: "you're right but it doesn't matter."
+Those are all different size models."
+And, to them, we'd say: "you're right, but it doesn't matter."
 We just want to assess the consistency of the heat across the surface regardless of size.
-To do this we use the infrared thermometer to take temperature readings at 5 points on the grill surface — all 4 corners and the center.
+To do this, we use an infrared thermometer to take temperature readings at 5 points on the grill surface — all four corners and the center.
 We then assess the consistency of the temperature by calculating the standard deviation.
-To put this into context, the All-Clad had a standard deviation of 12º F where as a low performer like the Nordic Ware has a standard deviation of 50º F. Finally, we look at whether there are any significant hot or cold spots.
-With this data we rate each model.
+To put this into context, the All-Clad had a standard deviation of 12º F, whereas a low performer like the Nordic Ware has a standard deviation of 50º F. Finally, we look at whether there are any significant hot or cold spots.
+With this data, we rate each model.

-You just can't beat a grill if you want to make a lot of fried eggs in a reasonable amount of time.
-As such, we tested each of these products for the ability to not only cook at the lower temperatures required to cook an over-easy egg but also their food release properties as observed during the flip.
-For good measure, we also made scrambled eggs as the runny nature of this cooking method has a stickier quality.
-While none of them totally blew us away in these tests, the Bella Copper, Nordic Ware, Presto Tilt 'n Drain, DASH Everyday, and T-fal all delivered comparable results overall that were satisfactory.
+You just can't beat a griddle if you need to crank out a lot of fried eggs at once.
+We tested each of these products for their ability to cook at the lower temperatures required to turn out an over-easy egg and their food release properties, as observed during the flip.
+For good measure, we also made scrambled eggs, which have a tendency to stick.
+While none of them totally blew us away in these tests, the Bella Copper Titanium Electric Griddle, Nordic Ware 2-Burner Griddle, Presto Tilt 'n Drain, DASH Everyday, and T-fal A92114 all delivered comparable and overall satisfactory results.

-The main criticism falling on the above mentioned models is that they hold on to a film of egg when the scramble is poured onto the grill surface.
+The main criticism falling on the models mentioned above is that they hold on to a film of egg when the scramble is poured onto the grill surface.
 This film hardens and then releases to be incorporated into the eggs adding a subtle but notable crunchy texture that conflicts with the moist, fluffy texture that is characteristic of a good scrambled egg.

-It's worth mentioning that while cast iron is a poor surface for making scrambled eggs, they do great for making traditional fried eggs — that is, eggs that are cooked in grease or oil.
-Thus, the Lodge products did well in the fried egg test of this evaluation but terribly in the scrambled egg test.
+It's worth mentioning that while cast iron is a poor surface for making scrambled eggs, they do great for making traditional fried eggs, so long as you use plenty of grease or oil.
+It's not surprising that the Lodge products did well in the fried egg portion of this evaluation but performed terribly in the scrambled egg test.

-As with rice, cooking bacon is simple but easy to mess up.
-To get the best bacon, the cooking surface must have an even and consistent temperature, there must be plenty of room for the bacon to lay flat, and it's really nice — though not absolutely necessary — if the grease can be easily moved off the surface while cooking.
-The Presto Ceramic 22" and the Presto 07061 both knocked the proverbial ball out of the park on this one.
+Similar to rice, cooking bacon is simple but easy to mess up.
+To get the best bacon, the cooking surface must have an even and consistent temperature, there must be plenty of room for the bacon to lay flat, and it's really nice — though not necessary — if the grease can be easily moved off the surface while cooking.
+The Presto Ceramic 22" and the Presto 22" both knocked the proverbial ball out of the park on this one.
 Even, consistent temperature?
 Check.
 Large surface area?
 Check.
 Grease management system?
 Check!
 These two machines set the bar for the class.

-Other models that did well in this evaluation are the Presto Tilt 'n Drain (for reasons made obvious by its name), and the Lodge Pre-Seasoned Reversible.
-It is worth pointing out that most of the models did reasonably well in this evaluation with the exception of the Lodge Preseasoned Griddle.
+Other models that did well in this evaluation are the Presto Tilt 'n Drain (for reasons made obvious by its name) and the Lodge Pre-Seasoned Reversible.
+It is worth noting that most of the models did reasonably well in this evaluation, the only exception being the Lodge Preseasoned Griddle.

-For the pancake evaluation we repeatedly packed the grills full of these delicious morsels to assess the non-stick properties.
-We wanted to know if the cooking surface became more sticky after a couple rounds and to see how evenly they cooked and if any residue remained when they were removed.
+We repeatedly packed the grills full of these delicious morsels for the pancake evaluation to assess the non-stick properties.
+We wanted to know if the cooking surface became stickier after a couple of rounds, how evenly they cooked, and if any residue remained when the cakes were removed.

-Two models stood out in this evaluation, the All-Clad and the Presto Tilt 'n Drain.
+In this evaluation, two products stood out: the All-Clad and the Presto Tilt 'n Drain.
 These models have very smooth non-stick surfaces that released the cakes well from the first round to the last.
-Moreover, they both cooked the batter consistently with the tell-tale bubbles bursting evenly across the batter and clearly indicating the time to flip.
+Moreover, they both cooked the batter consistently, with the tell-tale bubbles bursting evenly across the batter and clearly indicating the time to flip.

-This review has covered all the common uses of griddles while analyzing key properties such as grease management and heat distribution as well as the non-stick surface.
+This review has covered all the common uses of griddles while analyzing key properties such as grease management, heat distribution, and the non-stick surface.
 We made many batches of pancakes, dozens of eggs — both scrambled and fried — and pounds of bacon.
 The above review organizes the performance of each model in such a fashion as to allow direct comparison so that you can easily pick the best model to suit your needs.
-So, here's to golden-brown bacon and perfect fried eggs.
-Bon Appétit.
+So, here's to golden-brown bacon, perfectly fried eggs, and belly-slapping satisfaction.

 — Nick Miley and Michelle Powell